 The CSU, Chico search box uses Google technology for its search capabilities.
 As a result, our search uses the same basic rules that Google does.

-If you want to search for something that requires more than one term, simply enter both terms into the search box.
-You do not need to use "AND" when searching for multiple terms.
+If you want to search for something that requires more than one term, enter both terms into the search box.
+You don't need to use "AND" when searching for multiple terms.